reddit/devvit/devvit-docs/versioned_docs/version-0.11/optimize_performance.md

 };
 ```

-You can see that the app fetches data about the post, the user, the weather, and the leaderboard stats.
-In Devvit, the first [render](rendering_apps.md) happens on the server side, and all four data requests need to be resolved before the app can be rendered for the user.

 If each request takes roughly 250 ms, then four requests will take around 1 second to resolve.
-But, If we make these requests in parallel, it’ll take 250 ms to resolve all four!
+If we change the example to make those requests in parallel, it would take 250 ms to resolve all four!

-To achieve this, you can:
+### After optimization: parallel fetch requests

+You can do this in two ways:

-- use [`useAsync`](/docs/working_with_useasync.md) to make everything non-blocking
+- Use [useAsync](./working_with_useasync.md) to make everything non-blocking.
-- use [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) inside of one `useState` to get all of the information as once
+- Use [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) inside one [useState](./working_with_usestate.md) method to get all of the information at once.

 :::note
-The difference between these two methods is that `useState` will block render until it is resolved whereas `useAsync` will allow the app to render immediately.
-By rendering the app immediately, you will need to add `loading` states while the requests resolve.
+The main difference between these two methods is that `useState` blocks render until it is resolved, and `useAsync` allows the app to render immediately and requires loading states while the requests resolve.

-`useAsync` is the best choice for performance as it allows you to render parts of your application while others may still be loading.
 :::

-Here’s how the optimized version looks for `useAsync`:
+#### useAsync

+This is the best choice for performance because it allows you to render parts of your application while others may still be loading.
+Here’s how the same example looks for useAsync:

 ```tsx
 import { Devvit, useAsync } from '@devvit/public-api';